Exploring Speech Foundation Models for Speaker Diarization Across Lifespan: Results and Analysis

 \subsection{Results from Multi-Age Combined Training}

 Table~\ref{tab:in_domain_results} presents results after training on all five datasets.
 Across all model variants, we observe substantially reduced DERs on age-diverse datasets, particularly in older adult and child–adult speech.
 Importantly, these gains on age-diverse speech are achieved while maintaining competitive performance on the general adult datasets.
-Joint fine-tuning across age groups effectively improves robustness to age-related variability without sacrificing accuracy on standard adult speech.